rikuyaosawa/Cybersecurity/TryHackMe/00-Pre-Security/02-Networking-Fundamentals.md

 An IP address is a set of numbers that are divided into four **octets**.
 The value of each octet will summarise to be the IP address of the device on the network.
 This number is calculated through a technique known as IP addressing & subnetting.

-We should recall that devices can be on both a private and public network.
 Depending on where they are will determine what type of IP address they have: a public or private IP address.

 #### Public and Private Address